sveetch/py-html-checker/docs/usage.rst

     For ``site`` command only.
 This will only get and parse given sitemap path but without validating its items, useful to validate a sitemap before using it for validations.

+Alternative
+***********

+`html5validator <https://github.com/svenkreiss/html5validator>`_ is a another Python
+great alternative standing on VNU library, it is best suited to include validation into a CI configuration.

+However it does not have some features like HTML report building or Sitemap support.